hjlinto/inventory-crud-system/README.md

 A full-featured Java-based inventory management system designed for a fictional musical instrument company, **Bow and Bridge**.
 This application provides a web interface for managing products and parts, with real-time inventory validation, dynamic navigation, and a clean user experience.

-This project builds upon a provided inventory management system skeleton.
-As part of the D287 Performance Assessment, I extended and customized the system with new features, validation logic, UI enhancements, and tests detailed below.
+This project builds upon a provided inventory management system skeleton, expanded with new features, validation logic, UI enhancements, and tests detailed below.

 ---